ppy/osu-wiki/news/2022-12-04-beatmap-spotlights-season-8-winter-2023-precision.md

 A timeless artist for rhythm games, Camellia delivers another banger song with an amazing mapset by one of our veteran community members, Blocko!
 This map includes an amazing spread that caters to every player no matter the skill level and will guarantee a memorable experience regardless.

-You will find yourself enveloped from easy to follow rhythms up to insane and complex long notes while playing this map.
-They both intertwine in harmony to create the amazing *Magic* last difficulty, but don’t sleep on the lower ones!
-They are as great as it gets with subtle long note and a variety of other patterns that’ll make you want not just to keep playing but vibe along with the music.
+You will find yourself enveloped from easy-to-follow rhythms up to insane and complex long notes while playing this map.
+They both intertwine in harmony to create the amazing last difficulty, Magic, but don't sleep on the lower ones!
+They are as great as it gets with subtle long note patterns and a variety of other ones that'll make you want not just to keep playing but vibe along with the music.

 Blocko, even after years of mapping and contribution, is still consistently delivering amazing charts and sets as a whole, making unique maps along with an experience that is due to last.

 ### Full Players' Pick voting results

-Check out each respective game mode's player voting full results:
+Check out each respective game mode's player voting results:

 - [osu!](https://osu.ppy.sh/community/contests/156)
 - [osu!taiko](https://osu.ppy.sh/community/contests/157)